zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   right click and choose 'Run as administrator'.
   Otherwise the installer will be unable to start the Firebird service at the end of installation.

+o Libraries deployed by instclient will fail to load if the MS runtime libraries have not been installed correctly.
+In case of problems users should install the appropriate version of vcredist.exe mentioned above.

 Uninstallation